Kurtz1993/go-contacts/README.md

 To run the project you will need to have two different terminals.
 In one, we will run the Go project and in the other the React UI with the following commands:

 ### Go API
+Make sure to run `go get -u` before trying to run the project.

 ```sh
 go run ./cmd/contacts/main.go
 ```

 If you are using Visual Studio Code you can go to the debug panel or hit F5 to start the API within the editor.

+**The API will run on http://localhost:8080**

 ### React UI
+Make sure to run `npm install` before trying to run the project.

 ```sh
 npm start
 ```

+**The UI will run on http://localhost:3000**

 ## API Spec
 This project contains an `api-spec.yaml` file, which is a Swagger specification file that can be seen in the [Swagger Editor](https://editor.swagger.io).